Zach417/iws-feature-request/README.md

 Furthermore, the front-end communicates with the back-end via a restful API at path /stores.
 For example, you can get all of the features json by visiting http://54.191.112.74/stores/feature.
 To get a specific doc's json, visit /stores/feature/:id.
 The API accepts GET, POST, PUT, and DELETE commands.

 ## Running the app in 20 easy steps
+If you want to run the app on your personal machine, then you'll need to install Node.js and MongoDB.
+Assuming you have done this and you have a MongoDB daemon running, you can skip to commands #19 and #20.

 If you want to load the app onto a blank ec2, below is the set of commands for getting this web app running on an ec2 with Amazon Linux AMI 2016.03.0.
 I usually have issues getting MongoDB off the ground, so if you get an error when you execute #14, I would just recommend that you yum remove mongodb-org, yum autoremove the dependencies, and retry the installation.
 Double check you're installing MongoDB 2.6 as well.
 #### Basics
 	1.	sudo yum update